itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ### Tree-Shaking

-Another amazing new feature in Webpack 2 is tree-shaking.
-Since Webpack 2 supports ES6 module syntax, it is now able to check for exports in your code during the bundling step that are not imported anywhere, and remove those exports.
-Then, when you uglify your JavaScript, all of the now-dead code gets stripped away.
+Another modern feature in Webpack 2 is tree-shaking.
+Since Webpack 2 supports ES6 module syntax, it is now able to check for exports in your code during the bundling step and determine if they're imported anywhere, and remove the exports that no other files import.
+Then, when you uglify your JavaScript, all of the now-dead export-less code get stripped away.
 Since the unused modules lost their export calls, the code inside never gets touched.
-Thinking of this like the name "tree-shaking" implies.
+Think of this like the name "tree-shaking" implies.
 You have a dependency tree of code, and the branches of that tree that are never touched just fall off during the uglify step.
-Webpack will show you logs of the code being removed in the terminal during the uglify step.
+Webpack will show you verbose logs about the code being removed during the uglify step.

 There is a problem with this if you use Babel's `es2015` preset, but its easy to fix.